 No In Rush and Configuration Current

-As Microsemi FPGA are non-volatile and do not need external configuration devices for reprogrammability, Microsemi Flash FPGA eliminates hundreds of milliwatts at device startup and the need for external devices mitigation.
+As Microsemi FPGA are non-volatile and do not need external configuration devices for reprogrammability, Microsemi Flash FPGA eliminates hundreds of milliwatts at device startup and configuration and eliminate the need for external devices for mitigation.

 Industry’s Lowest Static Power